 Top 10 Most Common Types of Cyber Attacks

-There are different types of DoS and DDoS attacks; the most common are TCP SYN flood attack, teardrop attack, smurf attack, ping-of-death attack and botnets.
+Numerous DoS and DDoS attacks exist, including the TCP SYN flood attack, teardrop attack, smurf attack, ping-of-death attack, and botnets.

 Ping of death attack